andewx/aiml/modules/04/notes_bayesian.md

 So given the fact that B occured, for example the word *viagara* was used, then there is a posterior probability of 80% that the message is spam, or that A is validated.

+## Naive Bayes Algorithm

+**Strengths**

+ - Simple,fast, effective
+ - Handles noise
+ - Few examples to train
+ - Easy to obtain estimates

+**Weaknesses**
+ - Faulty assumption of independence of features
+ - Fails with numeric heavy datasets
+ - Estimated probabilityes are less reliable than the predicted classes.

+*Overall* Naive Bayes is a reasonable baseline candidate for classification learning.
+Even though faulty assumptions and feature dependencies violate model assumptions.

+Given a dataset evaluating spam words with N word features (i.e. Viagara, Money, Free, Subscribe) = 4.
+We can evaluate the following formula:

+`P(A|X_i) = P(Intersection of X_i Features | A) * P(A) / P(Intersection of X_i Features)`

+This formula requires
+- Unlimited memory for arbitrary features and calculation of intersections
+- Joint probability Zero

+Solution: Use Naive assumption of independence of events. **Class Conditional Independence**.

+This means events are independent as long as their condition relies on the same class.
+Which allows us to estimate an intersection of `P(A&B)` as `P(A) * P(B)`

+This simplifying assumption no longer dependends on the total intersection calculation but the likelihood probabilities of each event being observed `B` and the class its observed against `A` .

+`P(A|X_i)` proportional to $\prod_i{P(X_i|A)}$